AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/logging.md

 1. Enter the license key.
 You can get this from the New Relic API keys screen, using the **INGEST - LICENSE API** key type.

-1. If the license key is not valid, you see an error message.

-1. If the license key is valid, you see a success message.

 ### Get the log forwarding configuration

 To retrieve an existing log forwarding configuration, run the following command: